 - a) A green corridor or 'necklace' around Stratford-upon-Avon incorporating footpaths and cycle routes that are connected and accessible to all users.
 The necklace should include extensive native tree planting to encourage biodiversity and enhance the natural environment.
-Developments on the edge of town must demonstrate how they contribute to the creation of the green necklace and how they connect to it; - b) The integration and connection between developments for pedestrians and cyclists in order to enhance permeability between green open spaces; - c) A community woodland to the north and south of Stratford-upon-Avon designed to the Woodland Trust's access standards.
+Developments on the edge of town must demonstrate how they contribute to the creation of the green necklace and how they connect to it; - The integration and connection between developments for pedestrians and cyclists in order to enhance permeability between green open spaces; - c) A community woodland to the north and south of Stratford-upon-Avon designed to the Woodland Trust's access standards.

-- An increasing population places pressure on existing green open spaces.
+- Although this project is not binding in the same way as the policies contained within this Plan, it relates to a matter which has been highlighted during public consultation as being important to residents. - An increasing population places pressure on existing green open spaces.
 Adequate provision of publicly accessible open space must be provided for population increase. - Priority should be given to the creation of a 'green necklace' around Stratford-upon-Avon, which incorporates footpaths and cycle routes bordered on both sides by a 'ring of trees' encircling the town, which connects with adjoining routes into the Town Centre, the River Avon, the canal towpath and The Greenway.
-This would encourage exercise, social interaction, and improve town air quality by providing 'green lungs'. - In addition it would provide benefits to tourism with the possibility of a Shakespeare theme around the route and with links to the various tourist destinations in the Neighbourhood Area. - Such spaces will be publically accessible for all ages and abilities and where possible publicly maintained.
+This would encourage exercise, social interaction, and improve town air quality by providing 'green lungs'.

+- In addition it would provide benefits to tourism with the possibility of a Shakespeare theme around the route and with links to the various tourist destinations in the Neighbourhood Area. - Such spaces will be publically accessible for all ages and abilities and where possible publicly maintained.
 The Town Council will use CIL receipts to maintain identified strategic open spaces.